CitizenAI-Architect/citizen-ai/README.md

-Read our full manifesto.md for a deep dive into the Citizen AI vision
+Read our full Manifesto 5.0 for a deep dive into the Citizen AI vision.